Category Archives: Former Monarchies

 Bianca Maria had three siblings:

 Bianca Maria’s father was notorious for being cruel, tyrannical, and vengeful.
-On December 26, 1476, when Bianca Maria was four-years-old, her 32-year-old father was stabbed to death while attending Mass at the Church of Santo Stefano in Milan by three high-ranking officials of the Milanese court.
+On December 26, 1476, when Bianca Maria was four years old, her 32-year-old father was stabbed to death while attending Mass at the Church of Santo Stefano in Milan by three high-ranking officials of the Milanese court.
 Bianca Maria’s father was succeeded by his 7-year-old son Gian Galeazzo Sforza, 6th Duke of Milan with his mother Bona serving as Regent of Milan.
 However, in 1481, in a power play, the young Duke’s paternal uncle Ludovico Sforza forced Bona to resign her position as Regent.
 Ludovico quickly gained power and became the de facto ruler of the Duchy of Milan.
-Ludovico imprisoned his nephew Gian Galeazzo and later became 7th Duke of Milan after Gian Galeazzo’s death, which was widely viewed as suspicious.
+Ludovico imprisoned his nephew Gian Galeazzo and later became the 7th Duke of Milan after Gian Galeazzo’s death, which was widely viewed as suspicious.

 In 1476, at the age of four, Bianca Maria married her 11-year-old first cousin Philibert I, Duke of Savoy, who died from tuberculosis at the age of 17.
 After the death of Philbert, 10-year-old Bianca Maria returned to Milan, where she was placed under the care of her paternal uncle Ludovico Sforza.
 Ludovico placed little value on Bianca Maria’s education, so she was ill-educated and free to do whatever she wanted.